Song of the South: Home media

 The full-length film has been released in its entirety on VHS and LaserDisc in various European and Asian countries.
 In the United Kingdom, it was released on PAL VHS between 1982 and 2000.
 In Japan, it appeared on NTSC VHS and LaserDisc in 1985, 1990 and 1992, with Japanese subtitles during songs.
 Most of the foreign releases of the film are literal translations of the English title; the German title Onkel Remus' Wunderland translates to "Uncle Remus's Wonderland", the Italian title I Racconti Dello Zio Tom translates to "The Stories of Uncle Tom", and the Norwegian title Onkel Remus forteller translates to "Storyteller Uncle Remus".
-In 2021 and 2024, Spain and Italy released Blu-Ray releases of the film, as in both countries, the film has gone into public domain.
+In 2021 and 2024, the film has officially been released on Blu-ray in Spain and Italy respectively, though unlicensed by Disney: the 2021 Spanish edition contains a restored edition with six language tracks, but is missing a few minutes of footage, while the 2024 Italian edition includes two discs (disc one contains the 2021 Spanish transfer, while disc two contains a completely restored and unedited version, but only includes two language tracks (Italian and English).
+In June 2026, a 4K Ultra HD Blu-ray was officially released in Italy (though again unlicensed by Disney).

 In 2017, after being inaugurated as a Disney Legend, Whoopi Goldberg expressed a desire for Song of the South to be re-released publicly to American audiences and stated, "I'm trying to find a way to get people to start having conversations about bringing Song of the South back, so we can talk about what it was and where it came from and why it came out".

 Song of the South has never been available on Disney's streaming service, Disney+, which launched in the United States in 2019.
 In 2020, Iger affirmed during a shareholders meeting that the film would not be getting a release on the service, even with an "outdated cultural depictions" disclaimer, stating that the film is "not appropriate in today's world".
 It has been noted on an unofficial fansite, however, that the film would become available to the public in the United States again once it enters the American public domain in 2042 when its copyright expires.
 (Note: The film's copyright was renewed in 1973.
 Copyrights expire at the end of a calendar year, meaning the work will enter the American public domain on January 1, 2042 under current copyright law.)

 Reception

 Critical reception

-“As Uncle Remus, James Baskett is so skillful in registering contentment that even the people who believe in the virtues of slavery are going to be impressed and want to know his secret.”—Film critic Manny Farber in The New Republic, December 23, 1946.
+"As Uncle Remus, James Baskett is so skillful in registering contentment that even the people who believe in the virtues of slavery are going to be impressed and want to know his secret."—Film critic Manny Farber in The New Republic, December 23, 1946.